 If you're in Twitter's Android beta program, better grab the nearest Android device and check for updates.
 The official Twitter client has been updated with a completely new interface, and it's not the one leaked at the Samsung IFA event.
 This version has Android-style tabs, in-line media previews, hamburger navigation, and a proper action bar.

 We've seen Facebook, Twitter, and Snapchat all turn to the Play Store to manage their beta programs, and while this is a great mechanism for handling unpolished software releases, most of us use our phones for more than making status updates, tweeting, and sending private pictures.
 There are other apps out there that it would be fun to have early access to, and web browsers rank high among them.
+For us Android users, the Dolphin browser is perhaps second to no one in terms of rolling out new features, and now developer Mobotap has introduced a means to test out the beta version of the app through Google Play.

 It's pretty easy to understand why typing isn't exactly an optimal experience on a smartphone.
 They are designed to fit in palms and come with virtual keys smaller than the fingertips used to press them.
 Tablets don't suffer from this problem, but they come with one of their own - a user can type speedily using the significantly larger keys, but resting their fingers on the screen for a mere second is all it takes to turn "superpower" to "sauerkraut," and suddenly that status update about whether America should get involved in Syria accumulates a different flood of Facebook comments than was expected.